The government’s new tax-free childcare is being rolled out from April 28th. But how will the tax-free childcare work and who gets it?

 - Self employed parents can’t use employer-based childcare vouchers to help pay childcare costs.

 SAVVY TIP: Anyone who’s already receiving employer-based childcare vouchers will be able to continue receiving them.
-If you prefer, you can switch to the new scheme from the spring of 2017.
+However, if you sign up to the tax-free childcare scheme, you can’t then go back to the employer based one.

 You can get emails about the new tax-free childcare scheme and when it launches in your area by signing up on the Gov.uk website.